How to Install Docker on Ubuntu 22.04 or 20.04

 docker images

-The docker images command is used to list all available images.
-This command provides information about each image, such as the image ID, repository, and tag.
+The docker images command lists all available images and supplies information about each image, including image ID, repository, and tag.

 docker images